Now Walk It Out: Why Walking is The New Running

 Cortisol is produced as a result of essentially every type of workout and is an essential part of exercise (it provides energy).

 It’s when it becomes chronic it becomes problematic.
-High levels of cortisol causes your body to deposit and store fat around the abdomen - even if you are exercising more and eating less.
+High levels of cortisol cause your body to deposit and store fat around the abdomen - even if you are exercising more and eating less.
+That's because high blood sugar levels lead to more insulin (a fat-storage hormone) and eventually poor glucose control.

 Cortisol is required for optimal health and when released in appropriate amounts its anti-inflammatory, it supports our immune system and blood pressure management, which are all beneficial to the body.